AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payflow-pro-vault.md

 title: PayPal Payflow Pro Vault payment method
 ---

-PayPal Payflow Pro Vault payment method processes credit and debit card payments using information stored in the Magento vault.
+PayPal Payflow Pro Vault payment method processes credit and debit card payments using information stored in the vault.
 This payment method is available for customers of the United States, Canada, Australia, and New Zealand.

 The following conditions must be true to use this payment method:

 -  The shopper must be a logged-in customer.

--  The customer must have previously saved their payment information in the Magento vault.
+-  The customer must have previously saved their payment information in the vault.

-You cannot use this payment method if the customer decides to use a credit or debit card that is not stored in the Magento vault.
+You cannot use this payment method if the customer decides to use a credit or debit card that is not stored in the vault.

 If the customer's stored payment information becomes outdated, use the [deletePaymentToken mutation]({{page.baseurl}}/graphql/mutations/delete-payment-token.html) to remove the token.
 Then perform the actions described in the [PayPal Payflow Pro payment method]({{page.baseurl}}/graphql/) to generate a new token and process the order.